Otar Koberidze

 Otar Leontyevich Koberidze (ოთარ კობერიძე; 17 December 1924 – 9 March 2015) was a Georgian actor, film director and screenwriter.

 Biography

 Koberidze was born in Tiflis, Georgian SSR (now Tbilisi, Georgia), where he graduated from the Rustaveli State Theatre Institute in 1948.
-He then worked at the Drama Theater in Sukhumi and Marjanishvili Theater in Tbilisi.
-He played more than 50 roles during his career at the film studio Kartuli Pilmi, including a memorable role of a 17th-century Georgian hero in the 1956 historical action film Bashi-Achuki.
-He directed ten films and wrote scripts for three films.
+He graced the stages of esteemed theaters, including the Drama Theater in Sukhumi and the Marjanishvili Theater in Tbilisi, where his exceptional acting talents shone.

+Throughout his illustrious career at the film studio Kartuli Pilmi, Otar Koberidze portrayed more than 50 memorable characters, leaving an indelible mark on Georgian cinema.
+One of his standout roles was as a 17th-century Georgian hero in the 1956 historical action film "Bashi-Achuki."
+Beyond acting, he also made significant contributions as a director, overseeing ten films, and as a screenwriter, penning scripts for three notable productions.

-Koberidze was awarded the title of People's Artist of Georgia in 1967.
-He died at the age of 90 in Tbilisi in 2015.
-Koberidze was married to the Georgian actress Lia Eliava (1934–1998).
+In recognition of his outstanding contributions to the arts, Otar Koberidze was honored with the prestigious title of People's Artist of Georgia in 1967, a testament to his enduring influence in the Georgian cultural landscape.

+Personal life

+Koberidze was married to the esteemed Georgian actress Lia Eliava (1934–1998).